wp-plugins/wp-conditional-captcha/readme.txt

 === Conditional CAPTCHA for WordPress ===
 Contributors: solarissmoke
-Tags: anti-spam, captcha, comments, spam, bot, robot, human, reCAPTCHA, Akismet, TypePad AntiSpam Requires at least: 3.2
+Tags: anti-spam, captcha, comments, spam, bot, robot, human, reCAPTCHA, Akismet Requires at least: 3.3
 Tested up to: 3.5
 Stable tag: trunk

-Asks commenters to complete a simple CAPTCHA if Akismet thinks their comment is spam.
+Asks commenters to complete a simple CAPTCHA if they don't have a previously approved comment, or if Akismet thinks their comment is spam.
 Eliminates false positives.

 == Description ==

-Akismet is great at detecting spam, but if you get lots of it then you have to trawl through the spam queue in case there are any false positives.

-This plugin provides a CAPTCHA complement to Akismet:

-* If Akismet identifies a comment as spam, it will ask the commenter to complete a simple CAPTCHA.
+This plugin has two modes - basic and Akismet-enhanced.

+**Basic mode**: the plugin will serve a CAPTCHA to all commenters that aren't logged in and don't have a previously approved comment.
+Repeat commenters will never see a CAPTCHA.

+**Akismet-enhanced mode (recommended)**: the plugin will serve a CAPTCHA only if Akismet identifies a comment as spam (much less frequently than the basic mode).
+Just install an activate [Akismet](http://wordpress.org/extend/plugins/akismet/) to enable this mode.

+Note that a CAPTCHA will only appear **after** a comment is submitted.
+When a commenter is served a CAPTCHA:

 * If they fail, then the comment will be automatically discarded or trashed (and won't clutter up your spam queue).
 * If they pass, it will be allowed into the spam queue (or approved, if you so choose).
+This means that any false positives from Akismet will be easily identified without you having to trawl through all the spam comments manually.

-* Meanwhile, genuine commenters (i.e., those not flagged by Akismet) will be able to comment on your site hassle-free.
+Most genuine commenters will be able to comment on your site hassle-free, without ever seeing a CAPTCHA.

 The default CAPTCHA is a simple text-based test.
-There is also the option to use [reCAPTCHA](http://www.google.com/recaptcha) if you want something more robust (note: this requires getting a free API key).
-You can also style the CAPTCHA page to fit with your own Wordpress theme.
+There is also the option to use [reCAPTCHA](http://www.google.com/recaptcha) if you want something more robust (free API key required).
+You can also style the CAPTCHA page to fit with your own WordPress theme.

-**Requirements:**

-* You must have [Akismet](http://wordpress.org/extend/plugins/akismet/) installed and active in order for this plugin to work.

 If you come across any bugs or have suggestions, please use the plugin support forum or [email me](http://rayofsolaris.net/contact/).
 I can't fix it if I don't know it's broken!
 Please check the [FAQs](http://wordpress.org/extend/plugins/wp-conditional-captcha/faq/) for common issues.